 7. What is a weakness of using BMI to identify obesity?

 8. What do the growth curves for congenital pathologic short stature, constitutional growth delay, and familial short stature look like?

 9. What is the formula used to estimate a child's adult height (Tanner's height prediction formula)?

-10. Neinstein LS, Kaufman FR.
+8. Neinstein LS, Kaufman FR.
 Normal physical growth and development.
 In: Neinstein LS (ed).
-Adolescent Health Care: A Practical Guide, 3rd ed.
-1996, Baltimore, MD: Williams & Wilkins, pp. 3-39.
+Adolescent Health Care: A Practical Guide, 6th ed.
+2016.
+Williams & Wilkins, Baltimore. pp: 3-39.

 Answers to questions

 1. BMI = weight in kilograms divided by the square of the height in meters.
-(Or pounds/inches squared x 703.)
+(Or pounds divided by height in inches squared x 703.)